Environmental Allergies

 It is always important to be aware of when there is an Allergy Risk Situation (ARS) arising in the environment, and how to avoid it (and avoid a reaction).

-contingency plans to be prepared in the case of a reaction (contact triangle, medication, etc), having an action plan, carrying an Allergy Card so people around you know about it, and any other steps to protect yourself from having a reaction.
+The steps you can take include setting up your contingency plans to be prepared in the case of a reaction (contact triangle, medication, etc), having an action plan, carrying an Allergy Card so people around you know about it, and any other steps to protect yourself from having a reaction.

 And whatever your reason for reading this insight, whether it is for you or a loved one, it's important to consult your local health care provider for more information on allergic reactions, triggers, diagnosis, examination, treatment and management strategies.
-Plus, they will be able to set up an individual Allergy Action Plan based on managing your environmental allergies.
+Plus, they will be able to set up an individual Action Plan based on managing your environmental allergies.

 The information provided on Allergy Life Australia is to generally educate and inform you about living with allergies, intolerances and conditions, and is not intended as medical instruction or as a substitute for diagnosis, examination and advice by a qualified health care provider.